 1. Ebooks take up less physical space.
 I have purchased many books over the years, both digital and hard copy.
 The hard copies are taking up space on several shelves, space that could be used for something else (e.g. natural air pollution removers–plants).
 In order to clean, all of the books have to be moved and rearranged which is a waste of time.
 The digital versions only take up virtual space, so I can have a much bigger library without sacrificing valuable real estate or moving things around to clean.

 2. Ebooks are easier to revisit and reference.
 I don’t invest hours of time reading purely for entertainment.
 I want to learn, remember, apply and share useful information.
-Kindle versions can be highlighted, show what other readers have highlighted and provide a summary of highlights from any device that can pull up an Amazon account.
+Kindle versions can be highlighted, show what other readers have highlighted and provide a summary of highlights on Goodreads (which can be linked to an Amazon account).

 3. Ebooks require fewer natural resources.
 There is no need for paper and ink to publish an ebook.
 Hard copy books can easily find their way into the trash (but hopefully a recycling bin) once they reach a certain age while digital copies can be updated without having to physically reprint.